The Benefits of Agent Assist for Businesses

 Agent training and post interaction analytics in the form of quality management and performance management have for long been considered primary vehicles to boost process compliance.
 The challenge with this approach is that none of these tools or practices aim to help agents on the job, in real-time, while they are engaged in live customer interactions.
-When a process is left to agent heuristics there is too much room for error.
-Instead, utilize real-time agent assist to enforce compliance, because too much is at stake.
+When a process is left to agent discretion, there is too much room for error.
+Instead, utilize real-time agent assist to enforce compliance—because too much is at stake.

-Unfortunately, many underlying applications on the agent desktop are operating in a siloed manner, where each on its own is unable to adequately catch errors in the context of an end-to-end flow.
+Unfortunately, many underlying applications on the agent desktop are operating in a siloed manner, where each individually is unable to adequately catch errors in the context of an end-to-end flow.
 For example, if the customer’s credit rating, as provided by system 1 is below a certain score, the approval field in system 2 should not be allowed to be set.
 Because these systems operate in silos, the agent potentially can approve customers despite an organizational rule that says otherwise.

 Average Handling Time

 Average Handling Time, or AHT, has been the legacy metric that seemingly controls all contact center decisions.
 AHT refers to the average length that it takes to complete a call.
 This is important as it directly references internal operating costs – in large call centers processing hundreds of thousands of calls, shaving 10 or 20 seconds from a call can add up to significant savings.
 And by improving the underlying systems, such as implementing unified agent desktops or automation, contact centers can see significant reductions in AHT, generating significant savings for the company.

 Of course, as could be expected, placing too much emphasis on reducing AHT at all costs can have negative consequences – specifically, it can be detrimental to the overall customer experience and can disincentivize agents from spending time with the customer to properly resolve their issue with empathy.